MichailZyusko/interview-preparation/Interview questions.md

         18. How do you know when you need to scale AWS service?
 What metrics would you use? (load of CPU, RAM)
         19. Describe the architecture of the AWS environment on your projects.
         20. What is Lambda layer?
+        21. How does the setup of API Gateway work?
+        22. Explain how a Lambda function works (how the code is written, how to handle dependencies in Lambda).
+        23. There is an unpleasant limitation of 250 MB for layers, how can it be bypassed?
+        24. Do you have experience with Terraform/CloudFormation?
+        25. Imagine a situation: we have a project with dev dependencies and regular dependencies, how would you solve the problem of wanting to upload only dependencies without dev dependencies, or both (Answer: they decided to create two package.json files and put the dependencies in them)?
+        26. Imagine you need to deploy an RDS instance, and you have an API Gateway, Lambda, and S3, describe the types of resources you would create to make this setup work (Note: you need to mention VPC to isolate the RDS instance from internet access).
+        27. Have you worked with CodeBuild, CodePipeline?
+        28. How to separate dev and prod dependencies when creating a Lambda function?
+        29. What problems do you see with using Lambda?
+        30. What is a cold start?
+        31. What use cases do you see for Lambda?
+Is it possible to write controllers on Lambda, and what pros and cons do you see in this approach?
+        32. Serverless implementation (what do you think about them, have you encountered any problems)?
+        33. Have you deployed on bare metal?
     - General
         1. Can you tell me about your experience as a DevOps?
 - TECHNIQUES  ☑️